18 August 2026 · Before go-live

 • Plan a test run during the voluntary pilot from July 2026.

-• Document an internal owner for e-invoicing compliance.
+• Document an internal owner for e-invoicing compliance so the project does not stall between finance and IT.

 Frequently Asked Questions

-For Dubai owners and finance teams preparing for the e-invoicing mandate.
+For Dubai owners and finance teams preparing for the UAE e-invoicing mandate — the questions we hear most in readiness reviews.

 When should I start preparing for e-invoicing?

 Now.
-The voluntary pilot opens 1 July 2026 and large businesses go live 1 January 2027.
-Data cleanup and ASP integration take weeks, so early preparation avoids a rushed, error-prone launch.
+The voluntary pilot opens 1 July 2026 and large businesses go live 1 January 2027, with the ASP appointment deadline falling even earlier on 30 October 2026.
+Data cleanup and ASP integration both take weeks, not days, so starting early avoids a rushed, error-prone launch right when your deadline lands.

 What is the most common e-invoicing failure?